 Freelancers, startups and entrepreneurs are flocking across London to coworking spaces, why?
 They provide flexible and low-cost office space while giving people the opportunity to interact with a community of like-minded freelancers, entrepreneurs and startups.

 Put shortly they’re not just trendy offices anymore but a vital and unique part of the London’s startup and freelance eco-system.
 With this in mind, we decided to put together a list of co-working spaces in London with descriptions, reviews, websites and interesting bits of information.
 Hopefully, this helps you to find a great space to work!
 Let us know if we’ve missed anyone or you think we should add something in!

 One of London’s original, biggest and well-known co-working and startup spaces, Campus has an active community of entrepreneurs, and there’s always something going on in the events space.
 The coffee shop below ground is also a great place to hang out generally or between meetings.

 4-5 Bonhill St, Shoreditch, London, EC2A 4BX

-From what we’ve seen of their spaces and the fact the CEO used to build up luxury airport lounges, you can expect all the amenities and more, and likely a higher price.
+From what we’ve seen of Central Working spaces and the fact the CEO used to build up luxury airport lounges, you can expect all the amenities and more, and likely a higher price.

 (City) 4 Crown Place, EC2A 4BT